mlswg/mls-protocol/draft-ietf-mls-protocol.md

 secrets should be derived in a sequence as described in
 {{ratchet-tree-evolution}}, but the UpdatePath syntax allows the sender to encrypt arbitrary, unrelated secrets.
-The syntax also does not guarantee that the encrypted path secret encrypted for a given node corresponds to the public key provided for that node.
+The syntax also does not guarantee that the encrypted path secret for a given node corresponds to the public key provided for that node.

 Both of these types of corruption will cause processing of a Commit to fail for